-As part of the Navy's Environmental Restoration (ER) Program, the Navy is addressing sites at Naval Weapons Station Earle associated with past disposal practices of municipal and industrial wastes, historic spills and releases of hazardous materials.
+As part of the Navy's Environmental Restoration Program, the Navy is addressing sites at Naval Weapons Station (NWS) Earle associated with past disposal practices of municipal and industrial wastes, historic spills, and releases of hazardous materials.
 The purpose of these efforts is to determine the nature and extent of environmental impact, evaluate remedial alternatives, and take remedial actions, if necessary.

-This Community Relations Plan (CRP) outlines activities conducted during the Remedial Investigation/ Feasibility Study (RI/FS) and Remedial Design/Remedial Action (RD/RA) phase of the ER Program.
-The remedial investigation is designed to obtain and characterize site information needed to identify, select, design and implement remedial actions.
+This Community Relations Program (CRP) outlines activities conducted during the Remedial Investigation/Feasibility Study (RI/FS) and Remedial Design/Remedial Action (RD/RA) phases of the ER Program.
+The remedial investigation is designed to obtain and characterize site information needed to identify, select, design, and implement remedial actions.

 The CRP was developed in accordance with community relations requirements under the Comprehensive Environment Response, Compensation and Liability Act of 1980 (CERCLA) as amended by the Superfund Amendments and Reauthorization Act of 1986 (SARA) and Navy guidance.